Building an automated testing system for graphical software using QtTesting

 April 24, 2024

 Automated testing is an essential component of modern large-scale software.
-By utilizing a large number of automated test cases, the goal is to maintain the stability of large software products.
-For the software with a graphical user interface (GUI), establishing an automated testing system is challenging due to limited resources.
-The author has previously written articles on automated testing for engineering simulation CAE software, see “Automated Testing for General-Purpose Engineering Simulation CAE Software”, “Quickly Create Regression Test Cases for WELSIM”, and “Automated Regression Testing for General-Purpose Engineering Simulation CAE Software”.
-This article discusses from a software development perspective how to use QtTesting to quickly implement an automated testing system for graphical software.
+High amounts of automated test cases are used to maintain the stability of large software products.
+For the software with a graphical user interface (GUI), establishing an automated testing system can be challenging due to limited resources.
+Previously, the author has written articles on automated testing for engineering simulation CAE software, see “Automated Testing for General-Purpose Engineering Simulation CAE Software”, “Quickly Create Regression Test Cases for WELSIM”, and “Automated Regression Testing for General-Purpose Engineering Simulation CAE Software”.
+This article presents how to use QtTesting to quickly implement an automated testing system for graphical software from a software development perspective.

 welsim_qt_gui

-Although QtTesting is officially positioned for UI testing, in practical use, it not only tests GUI but also can test any other functionalities of the product through the properties provided by the GUI, such as the accuracy of calculation results.
-A large number of numerical results in WELSIM can be validated through the functionality of QtTesting.
+QtTesting is officially endorsed for UI testing.
+Although, in practical use, it not only can test GUI, but also can test any other functionalities of a product through the properties provided by the GUI, such as the accuracy of calculation results.
+Many of the numerical results in WELSIM can be validated through the functionality of QtTesting.

 welsim_qttesting_github